 Each art lesson is broken up by the degree of difficulty.
 The art lessons are listed as beginner, moderate or advanced.
 By giving the lessons a technical level this helps determine if your students are advanced enough for an art project, or if it should be taught later in the year, when the students are older and more mature.
 It can also determine how much time a class will need to complete the art project.

 The time commitment will depend on the art lesson and the grade level.
 The younger students art projects may need more prep before doing the project.
 Also, some of the more advanced projects for older students may need more prep before starting the art project.

-The most successful art projects are ones that have been test and have all the prep work done prior to the students setting foot in the classroom.
-For this reason all of the art projects have been tested prior to being introduced to the students.
+The most successful art projects are ones that have been tested and have all the prep work done prior to the students setting foot in the classroom.
+Art Docents should "test" the art project prior to teaching.